rocket-pool/RPIPs/RPIPs/RPIP-71.md

 The `staking_delay` applied after the `stake` call is meant to ensure that validators are only added to the eligible set after they made it through the beacon chain queue, to avoid requests that would take a long time to be executed.
 This also protects new validators from immediately being exited.

 The tournament‑based mechanism is chosen because maintaining a full global ordering of all eligible validators by the Exit Criterion may not be feasible.
-By sampling a small, random subset of eligible validators and exiting the validator with the worst Exit Criterion score among that subset, the protocol achieves a decent approximation of full ordering according to the Exit Criterion.
-For the initial `tournament_size = 4`, on average we will select someone around the 20%-percentile according to the Exit Criterion (https://gist.github.com/knoshua/c71b78f5b2888b1b10800a0b8c4f45c5).
+By sampling a small, random subset of eligible validators and exiting the validator with the worst Exit Criterion score among that subset, the protocol achieves a decent approximation of a full ordering according to the Exit Criterion.
+For the initial `tournament_size = 4`, on average we will select someone around the 20th-percentile according to the Exit Criterion (https://gist.github.com/knoshua/c71b78f5b2888b1b10800a0b8c4f45c5).

 ## Security Considerations

 ### Fulfilling Withdrawal Requests and rETH Updates

 Without further changes to the oDAO balance tracking duty that informs the rETH exchange rate, the proposed mechanism leads to a re-distribution of staking rewards from rETH in the Withdrawal Queue to other rETH holders at the time a withdrawal request is fulfilled.
-Potentially, this could lead to a very large rETH rate increase with the following update that could become "sandwichable": someone could mint a large amount of rETH right before the update and burn it right after to make a profit at the expense of rETH holders.
+Potentially, this could lead to a very large rETH rate increase with the following update that could become "sandwichable": someone could mint a large amount of rETH right before the update and burn it right after to profit at the expense of rETH holders.
 However, rETH protects against this type of exploit with a pDAO configurable rETH mint fee that is currently set to 0.05%.
 This means for example that if 30% of rETH supply are in the Withdrawal Queue for 2 weeks, the resulting rETH rate update still could not be profitably sandwiched when rETH yield for that day is approximately average.
 If a large request fulfillment coincides with a high yield day for rETH, the threshold for profitably sandwiching is lower.
 For example a day with an 80 ETH MEV block together with 20% of rETH supply in the queue for two weeks can be sandwiched.
 If the pDAO wants to protect against even more extreme scenarios, the mint fee could be slightly increased.